-With regard to the profession and to their disciplines, ethical faculty members:
+With regard to the profession and to their disciplines, faculty members:

-- a. make it their first priority to find ample time for effective teaching.
-They are faithful in meeting all appointments and continually refresh their knowledge and skills in the subject areas in which they teach. - b. do not allow professional activities related to their teaching field to infringe on the time required for teaching.
-They keep their department chair informed in regard to the extent of such extracurricular activities and are particularly cautious in regard to commitments for extracurricular activities where financial benefits are involved.
+- a. make it their first priority to find ample time for effective teaching. - b. are faithful in meeting all appointments. - c. continually refresh their knowledge and skills in the subject areas in which they teach. - d. keep their school dean or VPAA informed in regard to the extent of any infringing extracurricular activities and are particularly cautious in regard to commitments for extracurricular activities where financial benefits are involved.